docsforadobe/javascript-tools-guide/docs/user-interface-tools/scriptui-programming-model.md

 - Static text or images, edit text
 - Progress bars, scrollbars, sliders
 - Lists, which include list boxes, drop-down (also called popup) lists, and tree views.
-Each item in a list is a control of type `item`, and the parent list’s `items` property contains an array of child items.
+Each item in a list is a control of type `item`, and the parent list's `items` property contains an array of child items.
 Tree views can also have collapsible `node`-type items, which contain child items.
-You can add list items with the parent’s `add` method.
+You can add list items with the parent's `add` method.

 You can specify the initial size and position of any new element relative to the working area of the parent container, in an optional `bounds` parameter.
 Different types of elements have different additional parameters.
 For elements which display text, for example, you can specify the initial text.
-See the ScriptUI Classes dictionary in the ExtendScript Toolkit’s Object Model Viewer for details.
+See the ScriptUI Classes dictionary in the ExtendScript Toolkit's Object Model Viewer for details.

 The order of optional parameters must be maintained.
 Use the value `undefined` for a parameter you do not wish to set.
 For example, if you want to use automatic layout to determine the bounds, but still set the